Sanjay9923/Smart-Student-Support-System/README.md

 Enable multilingual support for wider accessibility.

-## Project Contributor
+## Author

 Sanjay.s — Developer and Project Lead

 Contributions are welcome.
-Feel free to submit pull requests or propose enhancements to help improve the project.
+Feel free to submit pull requests or suggest improvements.

-### License
+## License

 This project is **free to use** and does not contains any license.